 Sir Robert Pye was son of Sir Robert Pye Senior (1585-1662) and his wife, Mary the daughter of John Croker of Batsford in Gloucestershire.
-His father became, by the favour of the Duke of Buckingham, Remembrancer of the Exchequer in July 1618, was knighted on 13th July 1621, bought the manor of Faringdon, Berkshire from the heirs of Sir Henry Unton in February 1623 (though didn't take possession until after 1631) and represented Woodstock in the Long Parliament.
+His father became, by the favour of the Duke of Buckingham, Remembrancer of the Exchequer in July 1618, was knighted on 13th July 1621, bought the estate of Faringdon House in Berkshire from the heirs of Sir Henry Unton in February 1623 (though didn't take possession until after 1631) and represented Woodstock in the Long Parliament.
 He contributed £1,000 towards the recovery of Ireland, remained at Westminster after the breach with the King and passed for a thoroughgoing supporter of the Parliament.
 In early life, says Ben Jonson, "he loved the Muses" and Jonson sent him, through John Burgess, a rhyming petition for the payment of the arrears of his pension.

 Robert Junior, the son, married Anne the daughter of John Hampden, the famous parliamentarian, and his first wife, Elizabeth Pyrton, in 1642; and, in the same year, raised a troop of horse for the army of the Earl of Essex.
 In January 1643, a letter from the elder Pye to Sir Edward Nicholas was intercepted and read in the House of Commons, which proved that he was seeking to make his peace with the King and secretly contributing money for his service.
 The letter also stated that his son's conduct in taking arms against the King was done without his consent or knowledge, neither should he have any supplies of money from him.
 It was only through Hampden's influence that the writer escaped expulsion from the house.